shailendralodhi/django-project/README.md

-# django-project
+# django-project (Python)
 this  is my  first django project